Decomposing a triangle-free planar graph into a forest and a subcubic forest: The proof of Theorem

 We are now ready to prove Theorem \ref{thm:decomp}.

 \begin{proof}[Proof of Theorem \ref{thm:decomp}] Suppose for a contradiction that this is not the case.
 Then there exists a counterexample, and also a minimal one, say $S = (G, P, Q, \delta)$.
-Let $K$ be the induced cycle bounding the outer face of $G$.
-Since $G$ is triangle-free and $|P| \leq 2$, we can let $s, x, z, t$ be vertices consecutive on $K$ with $x \in V(K) \setminus (P \cup Q)$.
+Let $K$ be the cycle bounding the outer face of $G$.
+By Lemma \ref{lem:2connected}, if $|P| \leq 2$ then $K$ is induced and if $|P| = 3$ then every chord of $K$ is incident with the middle vertex of $P$.